 - In a large bowl, cream butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Combine flour and cocoa; gradually add to creamed mixture until blended.
 Fold in the pecans.

 - Transfer to a greased 13x9-in. baking pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 350° until a toothpick inserted in the center comes out clean, 35-40 minutes.
 Cool for 3 minutes (cake will fall in the center).
 Spoon the marshmallow creme over cake; carefully spread to cover top.
 Cool completely.

 - For frosting, in a small bowl, cream butter and confectioners' sugar until light and fluffy.
 Beat in the cocoa, vanilla and enough milk to achieve frosting consistency.
 Fold in pecans.
 Spread over marshmallow creme layer.
 Store in the refrigerator.

 Editor's NoteAs a substitute for 1-1/2 cups self-rising flour, place 2-1/4 teaspoons baking powder and 3/4 teaspoon salt in a measuring cup.
 Add all-purpose flour to measure 1 cup.
 Combine with an additional 1/2 cup all-purpose flour.

 Nutrition Facts1 piece: 457 calories, 24g fat (10g saturated fat), 80mg cholesterol, 270mg sodium, 61g carbohydrate (48g sugars, 2g fiber), 4g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.